mKCP

 uplinkCapacity: number

-Uplink capacity refers to the maximum bandwidth used by the host to send data, measured in MB/s (note: Byte, not bit).
-It can be set to 0, indicating a very small bandwidth.
+Uplink capacity, i.e., the maximum bandwidth used by the host to send data.
+The unit is MB/s.
+Note that it is Byte, not bit.
+Can be set to 0, representing a very small bandwidth.

 downlinkCapacity: number

-Downlink capacity refers to the maximum bandwidth used by the host to receive data, measured in MB/s (note: Byte, not bit).
-It can be set to 0, indicating a very small bandwidth.
+Downlink capacity, i.e., the maximum bandwidth used by the host to receive data.
+The unit is MB/s.
+Note that it is Byte, not bit.
+Can be set to 0, representing a very small bandwidth.

 uplinkCapacity and downlinkCapacity determine the transmission speed of mKCP.
-For example, when a client sends data, the client's uplinkCapacity specifies the speed of sending data, while the server's downlinkCapacity specifies the speed of receiving data.
-The value used is the smaller of the two.
+Taking a client sending data as an example, the client's uplinkCapacity specifies the speed of sending data, while the server's downlinkCapacity specifies the speed of receiving data.
+The actual speed will be the smaller of the two values.

 It is recommended to set downlinkCapacity to a larger value, such as 100, and set uplinkCapacity to the actual network speed.
-If the speed is insufficient, gradually increase the value of uplinkCapacity until it is about twice the bandwidth.
+When the speed is insufficient, you can gradually increase the value of uplinkCapacity until it is about twice the bandwidth.

 congestion: true | false